 Ecological and human health risk assessments have been completed to assess the risks associated with the Site.
 The primary human health risk constituents of concern (COCs) for the current and reasonably anticipated future exposures are non-dioxin-like PCBs.
 The human health risk assessment indicated that, for current exposures and reasonably anticipated future exposures, all estimated cancer risks and the majority of non-cancer health hazard to human receptors are within or less than USEPA target levels.
 For landscapers that currently store and maintain equipment in one area of the landfill, the estimated non-cancer hazard is slightly greater than the USEPA target level, but Hazard Indices for individual target organs are all less than or equal to the USEPA target level of 1.
-Under the reasonably anticipated trespasser exposure scenario, discussed below, the estimated non-cancer health hazard to adolescent and adult trespassers that at times may enter the landfill, or that may reasonably be anticipated to enter the landfill in the future, is greater than the USEPA target level.
+For adolescents and adults that regularly recreate on the portion of the Site within the wilderness area or trespass on the privately owned portion of the Site (i.e., enter the Site approximately 84 days per year), the estimated non-cancer health hazard is greater than the USEPA target level.

-The results of the ecological risk assessment indicate that exposures to constituents in the environmental media at the Site do not pose an ecological concern for most of the evaluated receptors, and that there is a low potential risk for vermivorous birds (e.g., American robins) and mammals (e.g., short-tailed shrew) through exposure to PCBs and certain metals in soil.
+The results of the ecological risk assessment indicate that exposures to constituents in the environmental media at the Site do not pose an ecological concern for most of the evaluated receptors but posed a low potential risk for vermivorous birds and mammals (e.g., those that consume earthworms) through exposure to PCBs and certain metals in soil.

+Remedial options were evaluated and designed to address the exposure risks that are reasonably anticipated to occur and to comply with applicable or relevant and appropriate requirements (ARARs) that govern the selection of a remedy for the Site.
+As described above, the Site consists primarily of a landfill operated from approximately 1935 to 1968 that accepted a variety of wastes from households and local businesses.
+Although the landfill was operated prior to the adoption of current federal and state regulations governing municipal landfills, the substantive closure requirements in these regulations are ARARs for the site.
+In general, these regulations require that a final cover system be designed and constructed over the waste material to minimize infiltration and erosion.
+USEPA had determined that containment consistent with the substantive requirements of federal and state municipal landfill regulations should be the presumed remedy for such landfills.

-Remedial options were evaluated and designed to address the exposure risks that are reasonably anticipated to occur.
-Based upon an agreement the Group is working to finalize with the Miele Trust, the portion of the Site located on the Miele Trust property will be preserved as open space in perpetuity.
-Similarly, the area of the Site in the Great Swamp is also preserved with no future development.
-The small portion of landfill on the GVFD property is not eligible for development.
-Accordingly, while the Baseline Human Health Risk Assessment (BHHRA) evaluated risks to potential receptors if the Site were to be developed residentially, such use is not reasonably anticipated to occur.
-Further, there will be no commercial, industrial, recreational, or any other use.
-The only reasonably anticipated human exposures are to trespassers.
+Although construction of a final cover system is the presumed remedy for municipal landfills, other alternatives should be considered if necessary for the reasonably anticipated future use of the Site.
+Based upon an agreement that Chevron Environmental Management Company for itself and on behalf of Kewanee Industries, Nokia of America Corporation (f/k/a Alcatel-Lucent USA Inc.), and Novartis Pharmaceuticals Corporation (collectively, the Group), is working to finalize with the Miele Trust, the portion of the Site located on the Miele Trust property will be restricted in perpetuity from any future development.
+Therefore, construction of a final cover system over the landfill on this portion of the Site would not interfere with its reasonably anticipated future use.

+A portion of the landfill is located within the wilderness area of the Great Swamp National Wildlife Refuge.
+While the designation of this area as wilderness precludes future development, it also imposes obligations to manage this area so it will be unimpaired for the future use and enjoyment by the public as wilderness.
+To achieve this requirement, the FS has evaluated alternatives that would achieve a future unimpaired wilderness use.